 The time taken to test negative after contracting COVID-19 depends on the severity of the case, and also on the test itself.
-PCR tests that hunt out parts of viral genetic material (RNA in the case of COVID-19) in our bodies and amplify it so we can detect it are extremely sensitive and can even pick up the presence of few viral fragments.
-This is because fragments of viral RNA can remain in our bodies long after the infection is over and the virus has been cleared from our system.
+PCR tests that hunt out parts of viral genetic material (RNA in the case of SARS-CoV-2) in our bodies and amplify it so we can detect it are extremely sensitive and can even pick up the presence of a few viral fragments.
+Such fragments of viral RNA can sometimes remain in our bodies long after the infection is over and the virus has been cleared from our system.

 Have you read?

-The World Health Organization (WHO) advises that people isolate for ten days after their symptoms start (or from when they are diagnosed if they are asymptomatic) plus three days after symptoms cease.
-There are exceptions to this depending on whether people are still symptomatic, says WHO: if a person is symptomatic for say, 30 days they will need to isolate until they are asymptomatic.
+Indeed, as of guidance last updated on 10 May 2022, the World Health Organization (WHO) still advises that people isolate for ten days after their symptoms start (or from when they are diagnosed if they are asymptomatic) plus three days after symptoms cease.